-The PIXE platform is designed to perform very high quality radiographic and tomographic imaging on a wide range of natural or engineered materials.
-It will provide researchers and students with quantitative and non destructive data on the density and structure of their studied materials.
+The PIXE platform is designed to perform very high resolution imaging on natural or engineered materials.
+It provides researchers and students with non-destructive quantitative data on the internal density contrasts and structures of their studied materials.

 The model workshop is a place where ENAC students and professors can go to create models and other 3D objects.The workshop provides a common workspace, power tools, digital equipment and a wide range of materials.
 Most importantly, it is supervised by a staff of highly qualified professional modelers.

 For example, inclined planes, dams, small hydropower generators, wave generators, heavy traffic simulators, 500 kN to 10,000 kN presses, creep machines and Amsler pulsators.